Security Guards and Live Video Surveillance

 Our live security guards and remote monitoring agents work in tandem to ensure that the chances of a security issue are drastically reduced.

 For instance, the live video monitoring service agents will watch the property and, if anything suspicious occurs, they can contact the onsite security guards to investigate.
-Using live monitoring in conjunction with security guards tends to be a significant improvement over using guards alone.
+Using live monitoring in conjunction with licensed security guards tends to be a significant improvement over using guards alone.

 No matter how many security guards you have on site, they simply cannot cover every inch of your property at all times.
 This is especially true at large properties like truck yards or large industrial sites.
 At these locations, criminals look for places to hide and operate where they cannot be seen by guards.
 Live video surveillance eliminates these opportunities.